Jim Everett puralia meenamatta

 Jim Everett puralia meenamatta – presentation

-Bendable posable action artist is presented through CAT’s education and development program MACHINE.
+Bendable posable action artist is presented through CAT’s education and development program Constellations.
 Discursive and collegial in its approach, the series provides a context for sharing ideas and fostering connection.

 Jim Everett – puralia meenamatta was born at Flinders Island and is from the clan plangermairreenner of the Turbuna (Mt Ben Lomond) nations in Tasmania.
 Jim has had over 50 years formal involvement in the Aboriginal Struggle, including a long history in government Aboriginal Affairs and with community organisations.
 He wrote his first play, We Are Survivors, in 1984, produced, directed, and acted in it.
 His written works include plays, short stories, and political papers.
 Jim has been published in many anthologies and has produced and been associate producer in many documentary films as well as a major feature film.